Shubham-tiwari123/Spring-start/README.md

 ### Steps to start a spring project in netbeans IDE

+Registration and Login using Spring and JDBC as database

 1. File-> New Project-> Maven-> Web Application

 2. Inside Project Files open **pom.xml**